ScienceVikings/sciencevikings.github.io/_posts/2015-10-06-cordova-hooks.markdown

 Now, the contents of the file is going to be a bit different than our after build hook.
 When defining a hook from the `config.xml` file, you're actually exporting a function that Cordova will call.

 Cordova will pass a parameter to your function called `context`.
 This lets you have access to far more properies about your project than you have by just putting a .js file in a subdirectory.
+Fire off a `console.log(context)` to see the magic happen.

 You can pass parameters to your Cordova build command line calls by prefixing them with `--`.
 For example, in our script, if we wanted to do a production level build, we'd use the command `cordova build android --prod`.